signebedi/gptty/README.md

 ## Configuration

-`gptty` reads configuration settings from a file named gptty.ini located in the same directory as the main script.
+`gptty` reads configuration settings from a file named `gptty.ini`, which should be located in the same directory that you are running `gptty` from.
 The file uses the INI file format, which consists of sections, each with its own key-value pairs.

 | Key    | Type | Default Value    | Description |
 | -------- | ------- | -------- | ------- |